SystemNatalie/DCBot/README.md

     * Extended anonymous functionality as described in [General Functionality], with the addition of the option to DM the bot to send a message, which allows media to be sent as well.

+      * Implements a feature called "YipYap" that lets people anonymously talk as 700+ different characters
 [ServerB Functionality]:

     * Act as a mute switch for two users/bots via /timeoutmomdad, which turns their mute switch on/off